zozers/Course-Listing-Web-App-Databases-Project/README.md

 To run the base flask app navigate to base_for_psql_web_app/flaskr

-Then in the console run:
+Then run the python file flaskr.py

-	export FLASK_APP=flaskr.py

-	flask run

 By Zoe Offermann and Robby Costales